Deferred Payments Agreement policy (April 2015)

 From 1 April 2015, when the Care Act 2014 was introduced, all local authorities in England are required to offer deferred payment agreements to eligible people as one option for paying for care home costs.

-A deferred payment agreement is an arrangement with a local authority which enables people to use the value of their homes to help pay for care home costs.
+A deferred payment agreement is an arrangement with the Council which enables people to use the value of their home as security for a loan from the Council to help pay care costs.
+Conditions apply and the person will have to sign an agreement with the Council.
+A copy of the agreement is appended to policy.